Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step2_SimilarityIndex/README.md

 The following steps are required only when reproducing the pipeline from scratch using the full reconstruction data from Step 1.

-First, replace the images.txt file exported in Step 1 by extracting and reformatting the image header information:
+1. replace the images.txt file exported in Step 1 by extracting and reformatting the image header information:

 ```matlab
 extractImageHeader( ...
     "Scripts\Step1_CameraPoseEstimation\Data\Routine_inspection4_data\images.txt", ...
     "Scripts\Step1_CameraPoseEstimation\Data\Routine_inspection4_data\images.txt")
 ```
-Then, load camera intrinsic parameters, camera extrinsic parameters, and depth maps into the MATLAB workspace:
+2. load camera intrinsic parameters, camera extrinsic parameters, and depth maps into the MATLAB workspace:

 ```matlab
 saveDepthMaps("path_to_depthmaps", "Depthmaps")